writethedocs/www/docs/conf/prague/2021/news/tickets-cfp-reminder.rst

 **The Prague conference will be held online on {{ date.short }}.** The `full event website <https://www.writethedocs.org/conf/prague/{{year}}/>`_ is live, with some preliminary details, and we'll be filling in more as it gets closer.

-If you're excited too, go ahead and `register for your ticket now <https://www.writethedocs.org/conf/prague/{{year}}/tickets/>`_!
+Tickets are on sale now, so go ahead and `register for your ticket now <https://www.writethedocs.org/conf/prague/{{year}}/tickets/>`_!
 Even though our capacity is more flexible due to the virtual event platform, we might still sell out to make sure we're providing a manageable event size for our attendees, as always.

 Similar to last year's virtual conference, we're going to keep as much as possible of the spirit of the event alive:

 * Excellent single track of pre-recorded presentations with live moderated Q&A after each talk
 * Writing Day sessions
 * Unconference sessions
-* Job Fair booths
-* Sponsor booths
 * A virtual hallway track
 * A social event of some kind, bring your own beverage and snacks :)